uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * An example of such a scenario is the one in the "Scenario" section above.
 But don't use that one, come up with your own that shows off your app.
 * Rehearse your presentation in person as a team to make sure it is close to 5 minutes.
+* Make sure your team has a laptop that works with the projector *before* the presentation day.

 During the other team's presentations: